Central air maintenance tips

 HVAC

 The answer to 'central air maintenance tips' is to perform regular maintenance on your central air conditioning system to keep it running efficiently and extend its lifespan.
-This includes cleaning the outdoor condenser unit, changing air filters, and scheduling annual tune-ups with a professional HVAC technician.
+This includes cleaning the condenser unit, changing the air filter, and scheduling annual tune-ups with an HVAC professional.

 Step-by-Step Guide